jmorales2718/cache-simulation/README.md

 ## Classes:

+### Cache
-**Cache:** This class uses the Block and Set Classes to simulate different cache configurations for different access patterns.
+This class uses the Block and Set Classes to simulate different cache configurations for different access patterns.

 The cache is initialized by the initialize method.
 Initialize takes the configurable variables as arguments then verifies that the format of the configurable variables are correct.
 If so these variables are stored globally.